davidthings/hdelk/docs/_pages/tutorial.md

 The simplest way to adjust the appearance of a diagram is to alter the appearance variables.
 It is easy to make a mess, so do it gradually.

-Here's the list from hdelk.js
+Here's a sample list from hdelk.js

 ```js
     /**